OlawaleAjet/olawaleajet/README.md

 ## 🚀 About Me
-I'm a full stack data scientist...
+I'm a full stack web designer...

 ## 🛠 Skills